 Doctoral Students

-Francesca Henderson is a Southern California Native with a Bachelor's of Mathematics from San Diego State University (2011), a Master's in Mathematics Education from Concordia University in Portland Oregon (2015), and a Master's degree in Educational Leadership from the High Tech High Graduate School of Education in San Diego (2018).
+Francesca Henderson is from Southern California an holds a Bachelor's of Mathematics from San Diego State University (2011), a Master's in Mathematics Education from Concordia University in Portland Oregon (2015), and a Master's degree in Educational Leadership from the High Tech High Graduate School of Education in San Diego (2018).
 During her professional career she has served as a researcher, 9-12 math teacher, Vice Principal, and Education Consultant.
 Through her diverse experiences in education, she developed a passion for social justice and equity.
 Thus, her research interests are embedded in social justice mathematics education, the transition from high school to college-level mathematics learning, and culturally responsive pedagogy.

 Michael W. Krell is a Maryland native who holds a BA in philosophy and the history of math and science from St. John’s College and an MA in German and European studies from Georgetown University’s School of Foreign Service.
 He spent five years teaching secondary STEM courses in the International Academy at Cardozo Education Campus in Washington, DC, where he created and adapted curriculum focused on serving multilingual learners, led professional development sessions at the district level, served as mathematics department chair, and completed a Modern Classrooms Fellowship in 2019-20.
 Prior to becoming a teacher, he worked in the field of international development.
 His interests center on multilingual learners in the secondary mathematics classroom.